-This will help to address public, environmental and safety concerns as well as helping to develop protocols to manage and mitigate the risk of seismicity.
+This project aimed to address public, environmental and safety concerns as well as helping to develop protocols to manage and mitigate the risk of seismicity.

 Monitoring and improving knowledge of seismic events in northeastern BC helps to reduce and manage risk.

-The project includes monitoring well pads in the Montney using specially-adapted low cost and mobile sensors that have been developed for British Columbia’s earthquake early-warning system.
-This will play an important role in providing the BC Oil and Gas Commission’s (OGC’s) collaborative monitoring model with efficient, accurate and inexpensive sensors.
+The project monitored well pads in the Montney Play using a dense array of specially adapted, low cost and mobile sensors developed for British Columbia’s earthquake early-warning system.

 The Montney Play, Northeastern BC.